wesdoyle/blog/content/reading/designing-data-systems.md

 An engaging high-level tour of typical problems, solutions, and the associated trade-offs that occur any system that writes, reads, updates, and deletes data.
 Reads a bit like an almanac of software patterns and specific implementations used in practice, which I found very enjoyable.
 Covers a wide range of topics, including storage and retrieval, OLTP and OLAP, replication and partitioning, distributed transactions, 2PC, consistency and consensus, and batch and stream processing.
-Required reading for an introduction to understanding common database patterns and distributed systems.
+An ideal introduction to common database patterns and distributed systems.